krisrandall/my-assistant/README.md

 Not sure when I'll spend time on it or where it will go.

 Decided to make this public, 'cause I usually don't, and so maybe it will evolve differently.

+(NB: to install new python components, use `python3 -m pip install component` (just a reminder to myself :))